peteypipe/Cloud-deployment-in-azure/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the JumpBox machine can accept connections from the Internet.
+Only the Host machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 97.116.99.193
+- 40.122.44.25

 Machines within the network can only be accessed by the JumpBox.